clojurewerkz/welle.docs/articles/kv.md

 ## Fetching Values

 To fetch a stored value, use `clojurewerkz.welle.kv/fetch` function.
-In the simplest case it takes a bucket name and a key:
+In the simplest case it takes a connection, bucket name, and
+key:

 ``` clojure
 (ns welle.docs.examples